simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 _Mandatory parameter: Term ID_
 Shows the election results of a previous term.
 Accessible by clicking the number of the desired term in the ADM window.
 Alternatively, the term ID can be entered by hand; it consists of the following string of characters: “p-”[Planet ID] “t-”[Term Number].
 For example, to view the second election term of Planet FO-250a, the term ID would be: _p-FO-250a t-2_

+### Warehouse commands

+__WAR__
+_Mandatory parameter: Planet ID_
+Shows public and private warehouse information like the amount of available storage units, the rental fees and so on.

 ## Transmission commands

 __TRA__